michaelnicholls/zparams_demo/README.md

 The app is passed a parameter Parguid at run time.
 There is a value help view, ZCLASS_OUTPUT_USERVH, to provide a list of available outputs.
 Another view, ZCLASS_OUT_EXEC, provides the most recent run time and criticality for a particular Parguid.

-The actual parameters are maintained by the end user through a Fiori app which is created for each class.
+The actual parameters are maintained by the end user through a Fiori app which is used by all classes.

-There are some generic repository objects which are required for all classes.
+The repository objects for this app include:
-These include:
 - view ZCLASS_I_PARAMS, which has some control parameters
 - view ZCLASS_E_PARAMS - this is where extra parameters are added.
 The parameters are persisted in the append structure ZCLASS_PARAMS_LOCAL, and exposed through view ZCLASS_E_PARAMS.
 This is where labels should be maintained for the parameters.
 - behaviour definition ZCLASS_I_PARAMS, which has the main logic